- Arts Resources

 - Strategize and plan with experienced arts advocates about making a strong case in support of funding for the arts in Maryland.

-Sue Hess Legacy Arts Advocate of the Year
+9:30AM Sue Hess Arts Advocate of the Year Award Acceptance Address

 - As Maryland’s statewide arts education advocacy organization, AEMS is committed to ensuring that all Maryland public school students have access to high quality arts education by mobilizing power to communities through professional development, leadership development, advocacy programs, and resource building and sharing.